gravic07/tournament/README.md

 1. Log into Vagrant VM by entering: `vagrant ssh`
 2. Move to *tournament* directory by entering: `cd /vagrant/tournament/`
+3. Create the *tournament* database by entering: `psql -f tournament.sql`
+>**Note:** You can run `psql -f tournament.sql` at anytime to completely delete the database and start over.

+4. If you would like to test the database against Udacity's criteria, enter: `python tournament_test.py`
+>**Note:** To clear the database after running tournament_test.py, you can either call the deletePlayers() and deleteMatches() functions or refer to step 3.

-3. Launch Python command line by entering `python`
+5. Launch Python command line by entering `python`
-4. Import tournament by entering: `import tournament`
+6. Import tournament by entering: `import tournament`
-5. Execute a desired function. (see below)
+7. Execute a desired function. (see below)

 ###Code Example
 An example of code from the Python shell inside the vagrant vm.